laitalaj/dwarfitect/documentation/instructions.md

 Here's how to create (hopefully-)fantastic layouts with dwarfitect.
 Dig right in!

 ## 1. Creating an input file
-The input file is a JSON file that specifies what kind of rooms do you desire, how many of each room type you need and with what priority should the rooms be close to each other.
+The input file is a JSON file that specifies what kind of rooms you desire, how many of each room type you need and with what priority should the rooms be close to each other.
 So open up your favourite text editor and get ready to specify your desired layout.

 ### Specifying rooms
 Start with an opening curly bracket, a newline and the text `"rooms": [`.
-This tells the program that you're about to start specifying a list of desired room types.
+This tells the program that you're about to start specifying a list of room types.
 The start of your file should now look something like this:
 ```json
 {
 "rooms": [
 ```

-Now we'll start typing in room info.
+Now you can start typing in room info.
 For each desired room type write a line like this:
 ```json
 {"key": 0, "width": 9, "height": 8, "amount": 1}
 ```
-Here the number after `"key":` specifies a unique key for the room type.
-Make sure that no two room types have the same key!
-The number after `"width":` specifies the width and the number after `"height":` the height of the rooms of this type, including walls (so floor space is (height-2)*(width-2) squares).
+Here the number after `"key":` specifies a unique key for the room type. **Make sure that no two room types have the same key!** The number after `"width":` specifies the width and the number after `"height":` the height of the rooms of this type, including walls (so floor space is (height-2)*(width-2) squares).
 The number after `"amount":` tells the program how many rooms of this type you want.